-- 25. This statement was materially false and misleading because there were quality control issues that had affected the GTF engines and which would later require their recall from service, affecting various customers. - 26.
+- 25. These statements were materially false and misleading because there were quality control issues that had affected the GTF engines and which would later require their recall from service, affecting various customers. - 26.
 The 2021 Annual Report contained the following risk disclosure regarding GTF engine production: